Spencer Torkelson Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.77 team ERA that ranks sixth among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.81).

-- Rangers pitchers combine to allow 77 home runs (one per game), the fifth-fewest in baseball.
+- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).

-- Heaney makes the start for the Rangers, his 15th of the season.
-He is 5-4 with a 3.98 ERA and 76 strikeouts in 72 1/3 innings pitched.

-- His most recent appearance came on Tuesday against the Chicago White Sox, when the lefty threw 5 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his last appearance on Thursday, the lefty threw seven innings against the Chicago White Sox, allowing two earned runs while surrendering four hits.

-- In 14 games this season, the 32-year-old has a 3.98 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.